Gluo-Platform/GluoDocs/resources/reactions.md

 | description | string | false | The description of the post |

 The original reaction will be updated and get it's value changed.
-Returns the updated [reaction object](/v4/core/objects.md#reaction-object) upon successfull editing.
+Returns the updated [reaction object](/v4/core/objects.md#reaction-object) upon successful edit.

 ## Delete a reaction